cardano-foundation/CIPs/CIP-0072/README.md

 *`rootHash`*: The blake2b-256 hash of the entire offchain metadata tree object.
 This hash is used by clients to verify the integrity of the metadata tree object.
 When reading a metadata tree object, the client should calculate the hash of the object and compare it with the `rootHash` property.
 If the two hashes don't match, the client should discard the object.
 The metadata tree object is a JSON object that contains the dApp's metadata.
 The metadata tree object is described in the next section.
 Please note that off-chain JSON must be converted into RFC 8765 canonical form before taking the hash!

 *`metadata`*: An array of links to the dApp's metadata.
 The metadata is a JSON compatible RFC 8785 object that contains the dApp's metadata.

-*`signature`*: The signature of the certificate.
-The publishers generate the signature is by first turning on-chain JSON into a canonical form (RFC 8765), hashing it with blake2b-256 and generating a signature of the hash.
-Stores / clients can verify the signature by repeating the process, they can use the public key to verify the signature of the certificate.
-Fields used for canonical JSON: ["subject", "rootHash", "metadata","type"].
-Please note that a signature should be generated of blake2b-256 hash as a byte array, not as a hex represented string(!).

 ### On-chain Schemas